 The general materials used such as leather, synthetics and rubber are all built to last.
 As a beginner climber, your technique won’t be as smooth and therefore your climbing shoes may suffer wear and tear quicker, but a Beginner model will be capable of withstanding this.

-See the Comfort Line for SCARPA models that would suit a Beginner climber
+See the Relaxed Fit Line for SCARPA models that would suit a Beginner climber

 Hopefully this gives you some insight into choosing your first pair of rock shoes.
 Read the next step here: